 Ice skating is the most favorite pastime of Bulgarians during the winters in Bulgaria.
 People from all around the world visit the country to experience one of the best ice skating rinks worldwide.
 For the young people, this can be an adrenaline rush satisfying activity and is also considered as a go-to activity for honeymooners.
 The ice skating rink of Ariana is quite popular among the tourists because of its prime location, the enormous area and the unmistakable beauty that it offers and the free entry cost.

-The carnival season in Bulgaria comes with a twist.
+The carnival season in Bulgaria in winter comes with a twist.
 There’s a bizarre ancient ritual followed in the deeper parts of Bulgaria.
 It meant to spook away the evil spirits.
 The men and women walk and dance around the streets, dressed in scary wild animal costumes, with a large bell around their waist which is called Kukeri.
 The Surva festival hosted in Pernik is a unique festival that is worth witnessing.

 What’s better than rejuvenating yourself by indulging in some spa sessions?
 Winters in Bulgaria can get severely cold.
 Imagine enjoying the view of snowy peaks as you sit inside a hot sauna tub.
 You can take a day off from all the outdoor activities and let your body relax.
 Almost every resort has an indoor spa, making it really convenient for the guests to run back to their resorts for relaxation after a full day of sightseeing.